 Trials Of Henry Kissinger (youtube)

-Indigenous Australians during WW2
+Indigenous Australians during WW1 and WW2

 List: Australian Aboriginal Soldiers in WWI and WWII

 Australian Institute of Aboriginal and Torres Strait Islanders Studies

 28 (Maori) Battalion - Greece and Crete (WW2)